bash-ful/swayca/README.md

 swayca -c <config-name>
 ```
 where `config-name` is the name of the config file located at `swayca-config/configs`. ideally you'd use this script with `bindsym` to change configs.

-commands that may conflict with duplicates (like `bindsym`) may arise, and at the moment the script does not have features to deal with this
+commands that can conflict with duplicates (like `bindsym`) may arise (i.e. having the same keycombo on your main config and on the appended config). at the moment the script does not have features to deal with this

 to uninstall, simply delete the `swayca-config` folder, and delete the generated `include` lines on your main config file.